usepvm/pvm/readme.md

 ## Installation & Setup

-Clone the repo and add the directory to you Path variable.
+Clone the repo and add the directory to your PATH variable.

 ```sh
 git clone https://github.com/drissboumlik/pvm